logo

 Fleas can be a problem in especially in warm humid areas.

-As soon as you bring your kitten home you should deal with any fleas that he may have.
+As soon as you bring your kitten home you should deal with any flea treatments applied every month.

 If you don't address the issue immediately you could soon have a flea infestation on your pets and in your house.

-I personally use a flea zapper which is an electronic comb and does not hurt the kittens/cats.
+I personally use a flea zapper which is an electronic comb and does not hurt the kittens/cats, and Frontline Spray.

 Grooming your kitten

-Cats will groom themselves or if you have 2 they can groom each other, sometimes they even groom the dog for him.
+Cats will groom themselves or if you have 2 they can groom each other, sometimes they even groom the dog if you have one.

 However, short-hair kittens require little more than a once a week brushing.
 Use a brush with soft bristles that will not harm the kitten's skin.